knutkirkhorn/emorjis/README.md

 ## Score system
 In emorjis you get score from:
-* Letting a tetromino drop all the way down, you only get a score of 10 with this.
+* Letting a tetromino drop all the way down, you only get a score of 10.
-* Move a tetromino all the way down(triggered by pressing <kbd>Space</kbd>), you get a score based of how high you are in the game board.
-You get a score of number of rows in the table to move down multiplied with 10.
+* Move a tetromino all the way down(triggered by pressing <kbd>Space</kbd>).
+Score is calculated by how many rows you move down.
+The score is the number of rows to move down multiplied with 10.
-  * Example: move 7 rows down: 7 * 10 = 70
+  * Example: move 7 rows down: 7 × 10 = 70
 * Clear rows.
 You get 100 base score multiplied with number of rows cleared powered.
-  * Example: 2 rows cleared = 100 * 2² = 400
+  * Example: 2 rows cleared = 100 × 2² = 400

 ## Documentation
 See [src/README.md](src/README.md) for a explenation of some of the code.